HL7/fhir-pdmp/input/pagecontent/mappings.md

 #### PMIX to FHIR Mapping for Request

-This section includes a representative field mapping from PMIX/NIEM 4.0 Request to the FHIR elements in this Implementation Guide.
+<mark> This section includes a representative field mapping from PMIX/NIEM 4.0 Request to the FHIR elements in this Implementation Guide.

 <div class="ritz grid-container" dir="ltr">
   <table class="waffle" cellspacing="0" cellpadding="0">